kubefleet-dev/kubefleet-cookbook/approval-controller-metric-collector/README.md

 ### 1. Setup KubeFleet Clusters

-First, set up the KubeFleet hub and member clusters:
+First, set up the KubeFleet hub and member clusters using kind (Kubernetes in Docker):

 ```bash
 cd /path/to/kubefleet